Maurice, Prince of Orange: Military career

 Maurice founded a whole new school of military professional practice.
 These pointed the way to the professional armies of the future by reapplying Roman tactics and innovating in the fields of logistics, training, and economics (e.g. paying troops regularly and on time).
 Many graduates of service under Maurice, such as his nephew, the Marshal Turenne, or his disciples such as Gustavus Adolphus of Sweden, applied the Mauritian reforms to great effect in the remainder of the 17th century.

-Maurice and Oldenbarnevelt
+Maurice and Van Oldenbarnevelt

 Maurice started out as the protégé of Landsadvocaat (Land's Advocate, i.e. secretary to the nobility of Holland and legal counsel to the States of Holland, but functioning as de facto chief minister of Holland and the States-General) Johan van Oldenbarnevelt, but gradually tensions rose between these two men.
 Against Maurice's advice, and despite his protests, Van Oldenbarnevelt decided to sign the Twelve Years' Truce with Spain, which lasted from 1609 to 1621.
 The required funds to maintain the army and navy and the general course of the war were other topics of constant struggle.
+Contrary to Van Oldenbarnevelt, Maurice was also in favour of shifting power from the provinces to the central government.